wix/cli-app-templates/chart-widget/README.md

 npm create @wix/app@latest -- -t 5fcf03b8-46ba-499b-8dbb-40ecf811aceb
 ```

-When asked what you would like to create, choose **A new Wix App**.

 In the creation process, you will be asked for:

 + A **Wix app name**.
 This is the name of your app in the [Wix Dev Center](https://dev.wix.com/apps/my-apps).